Bulgaria

 • A small backpack (for your water bottle, snacks, camera, etc.)

-• Medication - only prescription medicines you may need.
-It is not necessary to bring non-prescription medicine from your country since you can buy all basic non-prescription drugs in Bulgaria.
+• Medication - only prescription medication you may need.
+It is not necessary to bring non-prescription medication from your country since you can buy all basic non-prescription drugs in Bulgaria.
+Make sure to have all your medication in your carry-on luggage while traveling.

-• A converter to EU type electricity wall plug if needed.
+• A converter to the EU-type electricity wall plug, if needed.

 • EQUIPMENT: Participants are encouraged to bring their PC’s having at least 6 GB of free disk space, a mouse and a USB flash drive.
 Operating system recommended: Windows 10 or newer.